Online Time-Limited Assessments

-Online Time Limited Assessments may take a number of forms, including remote proctored, monitored, MCQ or test format.
+An Online Time-Limited Assessment may take a number of forms, including remote proctored, monitored, MCQ or test format.
 They may be managed on a number of systems including Gradescope, Minerva Test or Top Hat.
 More details on these systems are found on the Systems for online assessments web page.

-A helpful video to guide you through what is expected of you and the resources available for open-book assessments has also been created.
+An online open exams video to help guide you through what is expected of you and the resources available for open-book assessments has also been created.

-Make sure you read the Online Assessment Guidance on the Library pages to prepare yourself for your assessments.
+Make sure you read the Online Assessment Guidance on the Online Assessments page on the Skills@Library webpages to prepare yourself for your assessments.

-Online Time Limited Assessments are typically open for 48 hours.
-This is to enable students in different time zones to start the assessment at a time suitable for them, to account for any technical issues and to enable students with Assessment/Exam Access Arrangements (reasonable adjustments) to take the time they require in addition to the standard recommended duration stated on the rubric.
+Online Time-Limited Assessments are typically open for 48 hours.
+This is to enable students in different time zones to start the assessment at a time suitable for them, to account for any technical issues and to enable students with Assessment Access Arrangements (reasonable adjustments) to take the time they require in addition to the standard recommended duration stated on the rubric.

 What is a recommend duration?